Gland (botany): Cannabinoid-secreting glands of Cannabis

 Cannabis plants are broadly covered with sessile glands, and other hairs throughout above-ground portions of the plant.
 There is a particularly high concentration of glands on the bracts of the female plant.
 After flower formation begins, some of the glands, especially on bracts near the flowers, develop stalks projecting them outward from the plant surface.
 The glands consist of a layer of disk cells, whose outer surface splits to create a large secretory cavity lined by cell wall and cuticle components.
 Together the disk cells and secretory cavity form a round head atop the narrow stalk.
 These cavities come to contain large amounts of cannabidiol in hemp-producing strains, or tetrahydrocannabinol and cannabinol in other cannabis plants.
 These compounds appear to be produced beginning in specialized plastids called lipoplasts.
 These produce spheres of oily secretions, including terpenes, which pass through the cell membrane and wall to accumulate as vesicles in the secretory cavity.
 Final reaction to cannabinoids appears to occur outside the disk cell cytoplasm.
 The glands gradually darken as they mature, with loss of cannabinoids over time (perhaps to evaporation) and eventually undergo abscission from the plant.

+Myrmecophytes

+Glands are used by myrmecophyte plants to feed their ant symbiotes.